influxdata/influxdb/monitor/README.md

  * Expose standard Go runtime information such as garbage collection statistics.
  * Writing the statistical information to an InfluxDB system, for historical analysis.
 This may be the same system generating the statistical information, but it does not have to be.

-To register with the `monitor` service, a module must implement the following interface:
+To register with `monitor`, a module must implement the following interface:

 ```
 import "expvar"